 If enacted, this bill would amend section 9-821.01 of the Arizona Revised Statutes to require that any election contest must be resolved before a candidate who receives a majority of votes in a primary election is declared elected to a new term in the office of mayor or city council, specifically when the office is currently held by an appointee.
-The current law allows for a candidate to be declared elected effective after the canvass and certification of primary election results, but the bill adds the stipulation that the resolution of any election contest must occur first.
+The current language stating that a candidate shall be declared elected after the canvass and certification of primary election results would be updated to include the resolution of any election contest as a prerequisite for declaring the candidate elected.

 Statutes affected: Introduced Version: 9-821.01